cgoods94/datasciencecoursera/GettingAndCleaningData/Output Files and Doc/README.md

 ### 4. Label

 To appropriately label the data set with descriptive label names, the script then cleans up the strings in **choiceColNames**.
-Specifically, the script uses two more regular expressions and the sub function to a) remove all non-alphabet characters from the variable names and camelcase the remaining characters and b) convert the "t" or "f" at the beginning of each variable name to "time" or "freq", respectively.
+Specifically, the script uses three more regular expressions and the sub function to:

+* remove all non-alphabet characters from the variable names and camelcase the remaining characters,
+* convert the "t" or "f" at the beginning of each variable name to "time" or "freq", respectively, and:
+* fix an odd convention of the raw dataset where the word "Body" is doubled as "BodyBody" in feature names.

 Once the variable names are clean, the script adds these column names to **described** columns 3-68.

 ### 5. Summarize